 There's a right and left thyroid gland that's joined in the centre by the thyroid isthmus.

-However, some people do have thyroid gland problems, which generally falls into 2 categories:
+However, some people do have thyroid gland problems, which generally fall into 2 categories:

 - Issues with the amount of thyroid hormone produced